Skip to main content

 Howard Pai, MD, FRCPC

-Sunil Parimi, MD, FRCPC
+Sunil Parimi, MD FRCPC

 Medical Oncologist

-BC Cancer Victoria
+BC Cancer

 Michael Peacock, MD, FRCPC